calcaide/javascript-style-guide/README.md

 ```

 <a name="classes--default-constructor"></a><a name="3.4"></a>
 - [3.4](#classes--default-constructor) Classes have a default constructor if one is not specified.
-An empty constructor function or one that just delegate to a parent class is unnecessary.
+An empty constructor function or one that just delegates to a parent class is unnecessary.
 ESLint: [`no-useless-constructor`](http://eslint.org/docs/rules/no-useless-constructor).

 ```javascript
 // avoid